 of your employees do not invest or study personal and professional development materials

-on their own.
+independently.
 Yet, a high percentage are struggling with keeping their

 workplace motivation up.
 Cost and time limitations can make it challenging for leaders to provide ongoing support in this area.